-It is alleged that Litvinenko ingested a fatal dose of Po-210 by drinking tea at a business meeting with two other Russians, both of whom have been charged with his murder.
-3,4,21
+Litvinenko is alleged to have swallowed a fatal dose of Po-210 by drinking tea at a business meeting with two other Russians.
+Both were charged with his murder.

 Contents of this article:

 Here are some key points about polonium-210.
-More detail and supporting information is in the body of this article.
+More detail is in the body of this article.

 - Polonium-210 is a rare radioactive metal discovered by Marie Curie in the late 19th century.

 - While radioactive, it emits a high-energy form of radiation, but the particles do not travel far and it decays relatively quickly.

 - If polonium-210 enters the body, through inhalation, swallowing, broken skin, the results can be fatal.